 Lightwater Valley Attractions Ltd, North Stainley, Ripon, North Yorkshire HG4 3HT.
 Call us on 01765 635321 or email us on [email protected]

 You can print out your e-ticket and bring it along with you, alternatively if you do not have a printer at home you can simply show it on your phone.
-Our admissions staff will scan your e-ticket on arrival.
+Our admissions staff will scan the barcode on your e-ticket on arrival.

 Yes we do!
 Please refer to the disabled access section of this website click here to download full disability access guide.

-As a Yorkshire theme park, we would advise guests that there is no such thing as bad weather, only the wrong choice of clothing for the conditions!
-There is very little cover within the Theme Park should it be wet and we would advise all guests to be prepared for rain.
+As we are an outdoor attraction there is very little cover within the Theme Park should it be wet and we would advise all guests to be prepared for rain.

-Should there be extreme weather conditions during the day, certain rides and attractions may be temporarily closed in the interests of health and safety.
+Should there be extreme weather conditions during the day such as heavy rain or strong winds, certain rides and attractions may be temporarily closed in the interests of health and safety.
 This information will, however, always be communicated as quickly and efficiently as possible to all guests at the entrance to the Theme Park.

-Unfortunately, no refunds will be made due to bad weather, however in extreme weather conditions Lightwater Valley may allow you to upgrade to an Anytime ticket by paying the difference in price.
+Unfortunately, no refunds will be made due to bad weather, however in extreme weather conditions Lightwater Valley may allow you to amend your date or upgrade to a Gift ticket (allowing entry as an open dated ticket) by paying the difference in price.

 No- Unfortunately, the Park is not currently able to offer camping or accommodation, but can recommend local accommodation and camping.
 Our Nearest Campsite is Sleningford Watermill which is located just outside West Tanfield which is approximately 2.5 miles from the park.
-Additionally, there is River Laver Caravan Park in Ripon which both caters for caravans and offers a wide range of static caravans at a respectable price.
+Additionally, there is Riverside Meadows Caravan Park in Ripon.
 Please check our "Where to stay" section on the website for details of campsites and hotels/ b&b's

-No- all of our disabled rates include one free carer (additional carer tickets are available at a reduced cost).
-If the disabled guest has the correct documentation (DLA/ PIP letter or Blue Badge plus photographic ID) then a disabled rate will be given and the carer will enter free of charge.
+No- all of our disabled rates include one free essential companion ticket.
+If the disabled guest has the correct documentation (DLA/ PIP letter or Blue Badge) then a disabled rate will be given and the essential companion will enter free of charge.

 Yes- we do not have a non-riding ticket.
-All visitors who enter the park have to pay the entrance fee, unless they are under the age of 3.
+All visitors who enter the park have to pay the relevant entrance fee, unless they are under the age of 4.

-Please visit our website for up to date opening days and times, these can be found on our Plan Your Visit/ Opening Times page or you can click here.
+Please visit our website for up to date opening days and times, these can be found on our Calendar

 Yes - Tesco Days Out Vouchers can be used to purchase tickets but only on the day of your visit (Online bookings are not allowed using Tesco vouchers).

-Tesco Days Out Vouchers can only be redeemed against our standard ticket rate of £24.00 for anyone over 1.3 metres or £16.00 for anyone between 1.0 - 1.3 metres and disabled tickets.
+Tesco Days Out Vouchers can only be redeemed against our standard ticket rate of £24.00 (adult 14 years+) or £16.00 (child 4-13 years) and disabled tickets.
 They cannot be used to pay for any other concessionary or discounted tickets.